AdaCore/training_material/courses/rust_essentials/100_generics/03_generic_and_traits.rst

 -  Generic data :rust:`<T>` is very broad

 -  Compiler will restrict what can be done with <T>
-   -  Doesn't know if number or string or else
+   -  Doesn't know if number or string or anything else

 -  Traits are **Fine Prints** on a generic contract